Cuba Cultural & Photo Expedition

 - Tour the Masonic Museum enjoying the rooftop views of Havana.
 We have also arranged a private tour from the museum’s keeper who will detail the most insightful pieces in the museum.
 Note an individual donation is required to enter the museum.

-- Tour the Museo de la Revolucion.
+- Tour the Museo de la Revolucion and photographic the old tanks.

 - Accommodations in Cojimar